lonkamikaze/bsda2/src/bsda_obj.md

 ## 7. GET

-This block documents the use of a getter method created by the bsda:obj:createClass() function below.
+This block documents the use of a getter method created by the `bsda:obj:createClass()` function below.

 A getter method either outputs an attribute value to stdout or stores it in a variable, named by the first parameter.

-The following example shows how to get the attribute "value" from the object referenced by "foobar" and store it in the variable "value".
+The following example shows how to get the attribute `value` from the object referenced by `foobar` and store it in the variable `value`.

 	$foobar.getValue value